lo-language/velo/docs/basics.md

 fibs <+ 13;		// pushes a value onto the back of the array ** 0 +> fibs;		// pushes a value onto the front of the array **

+x = fibs{0};	// extract the first element
+y = fibs{-1};	// extract the last element
 ```

+The extraction operator `{}` removes the specified element from a collection and evaluates to the value of the removed element.
+If an array, the collection then resizes - there can't be "gaps" in arrays.

 **Maps** are unordered collections of any number of homogeneous elements which are retrievable by unique scalar index (string or number).
 Map literals are also delimited by square brackets.